raniya-ya/parcingYahoo/README.md

 '89,950,000', '85,320,000')
 ```

 If the URL does not exist, raise an exception.
-If the requested field does not exist,
+Do the same if the requested field does not exist.
-raise an exception.

 ## Chapter VIII

-### Exercise 04: Profiling
+### Exercise 04.

-Exercise 04

 Profiling

-Turn-in directory: ex04/
+- Turn-in directory: `ex04/`.

-Files to turn in: financial.py, financial_enhanced.py, profiling-sleep.txt, profiling-tottime.txt,
+- Files to turn in: `financial.py`, `financial_enhanced.py`, `profiling-sleep.txt`, `profiling-tottime.txt`, `profiling-http.txt`, `profiling-ncalls.txt`.
-profiling-http.txt, profiling-ncalls.txt

-Allowed functions: no restrictions
+- Allowed functions: no restrictions.

-There is no chance that you will write code 100% perfectly in the future without any
-scope for improvement.
-You will likely have to figure out why your scripts don’t work
-as fast as you want.
-And we have the thing for such purposes - profilers.
-According to
-Wikipedia, profiling is a form of dynamic program analysis that measures, for example,
-the spatial or temporal complexity of a program, the usage of particular instructions,
-or the frequency and duration of function calls.
-Most commonly, profiling information
-serves to aid program optimization.
+It's unlikely that you'll ever write code that's 100% perfect without room for improvement.
+You will likely need to determine why your scripts aren't working as quickly as you'd like.
+For such purposes, we have profilers.
+According to Wikipedia, profiling is a form of dynamic program analysis that measures the spatial or temporal complexity of a program, the usage of particular instructions, and the frequency and duration of function calls, among other things.
+Profiling information is most commonly used to optimize programs.

 Remember your script from the previous exercise?
-Let us optimize it.
-Even if you are
-a programming guru, there was one structure that was not very effective (we asked you
-to do it that way).
+Let's optimize it.
+Even if you are a programming guru, one of the structures was not very effective (we asked you to do it that way).

-* Applying cProfile to your script financial.py, get a table of the functions used sorted
-in descending order by total time spent on their execution.
-Save it to the file profiling-
+1. Apply cProfile to your `financial.py` script to get a table of the functions used, sorted in descending order by total execution time.
+Save it to the `profiling-sleep.txt` file.
-sleep.txt.

     ![1](misc/images/1.png)

-* Delete the line with time.sleep(5) from your script and run the profiling again.
-You should get a new table without built-in method time.sleep.
-Save it to the file
+2. Remove the line containing `time.sleep(5)` from your script, then run the profiling again.
+You should get a new table without the built-in method `time.sleep()`.
+Save it to the file `profiling-tottime.txt`.
-profiling-tottime.txt
-* Try using another HTTP-client library to see if your script got any faster.
-Save the new
-script to financial_enhanced.py.
-Save the result of the profiling to the file profiling-http.txt
+3. Try using a different HTTP client library to see if your script runs faster.
+Save the new script as `financial_enhanced.py`.
+Save the profiling results to the file `profiling-http.txt`.
-* Get the same table but sorted in descendingly order by number of calls.
-Sometimes it is
-useful to know: that you can choose to optimize those functions to make them call fewer
-times.
-Save the table to the file profiling-ncalls.txt
+4. Get the same table, but sorted in descending order by number of calls.
+It is sometimes useful to know that you can choose to optimize those functions so that they are called fewer times.
+Save the table to `profiling-ncalls.txt`.
-* This time use the library pstats.
-Sort by cumulative time and get the top 5 Save it to the file
+5. This time, use the `pstats` library.
+Sort by cumulative time and get the top five.
+Save it to the file `pstats-cumulative.txt`.
-pstats-cumulative.txt

 ## Chapter IX

-### Exercise 05: PyTest
+### Exercise 05.

-Exercise 05

 PyTest

-Turn-in directory: ex05/
+- Turn-in directory: `ex05/`.

-Files to turn in: financial_test.py
+- Files to turn in: `financial_test.py`.

-Allowed functions: no restrictions
+- Allowed functions: no restrictions.

-Well, the speed of your script is not the only issue to consider.
-Your script may not
-work as you intended from the start.
-To be sure that the script works properly, you need
-to conduct unit tests: for example, to give different things as the input and make sure
+The speed of your script is not the only issue to consider.
+It may not work as you intended from the start.
+To ensure that the script works properly, you need to conduct unit tests.
+For example, provide different inputs and verify that the outputs are as expected.
-that it returns what expected.

-We are sure that in ex03 you used one or more functions.
-For each of the functions,
-you need to create at least 3 tests using the library PyTest.
-Check if your script gives
-the correct information for the request:
+1. In ex03, we are sure that you used one or more functions.
+For each function, create at least three tests using the PyTest library.
+Check if your script provides the correct information for each request:

-* If I ask for Total Revenue, do I get the total revenue for the given ticker?
+    - If I ask for Total Revenue, does it return the total revenue for the given ticker?
-* Is the type of the return a tuple?
+    - Is the return type a tuple?
-* If I give an invalid ticker name, do I get an exception?
+    - If I enter an invalid ticker name, does an exception occur?

-Modify your script financial.py by adding the tests into the code.
-Put the file in your
+2. Add the tests to the code in your `financial.py` script.
+Save the file in your directory as `financial_test.py`.
-directory with the name financial_test.py.
 Run PyTest.
 Your tests should have passed.
-If not, work on your script to make it ready.
+If not, work on your script to prepare it.